-Plums are such a beautiful fruit.
-I love the all their colors from yellow to deep dark purple and the silvery-white bloom covering the plum makes them distinct.
+Plums are such beautiful fruit.
+I love all their colors from yellow to deep dark purple and the silvery-white bloom covering the plum makes them distinct.
 Red plums are my favorite; it’s the sweet and tart flavor I love, and these plums are perfect for baking.
 Today’s One Hot Oven treat is a Red Plum Tart with Vanilla Bean.
 Sounds good, doesn’t it?

 Lately, the bins and tables at the farmer’s markets and grocery stores here in Sacramento are full of plums.
 I ended up with a whole bag of plums after my Sunday visit to the Sacramento Farmer’s Market with instructions to keep the plums in the fridge and they will last for a good week.